1. Home/

 • BPM: Comprehensive management approach for all business processes

-• Workflow: Focus on automating specific workflows
+• Workflow: Focus on automating specific work sequences

 • BPM: Strategic alignment with corporate objectives

-• Workflow: Tactical optimization of workflows
+• Workflow: Tactical optimization of work sequences

 • BPM: End-to-end process optimization across departmental boundaries